 Port is one of our favourite wines, and it’s definitely not just for Christmas!
 We’re pleased to offer a wide selection of organic Port wines.

 We’ve looked through our list to find the ones we think you’d enjoy most.
 Here are our top three choices of the best port wine:

 This is a Reserve Port with strong flavours of figs, fruitcake, and prunes.
 It’s ideal for cooking with or to sip at the end of a meal, or with cheese.

 This organic Vintage Port from an outstanding year is rich, flavourful, and deep.
 The intense flavours of black fruits, ginger biscuits, cloves, dark chocolates, and nutmeg make this the perfect digestif.
 Delicious now, but will keep for many years.

 Longer ageing in wood makes this port lighter than the two above, but it has soft, jammy flavours and a savoury note.
 It’s a full-bodied, but a very approachable port.
 It ages beautifully and makes for the perfect pairing with nuts.

 This port has been wood-matured for an average of five years in the traditional 550 litre ‘pipes’.
 Great depth of rich, black fruit with liquorice and spice too.
 You can a lot of wine for your money here.
 Live like a king and enjoy a glass with a chunk of organic cheese and nuts.

 Divine port from one of the most famous Port houses.
 ‘Reserve Ports do not get any better than this’ 93 Points, Decanter Magazine

-Port is truly one of the most unique of the wines, and one you’d do well to add to your wine cellar.
-Look through our full range of organic Ports to see what takes your fancy.
+Port is truly one of the most unique of the wines and one you’d do well to add to your wine cellar.
+Check out our full range of organic Ports to see what takes your fancy.